lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 - Log out of the vm (CTL-D) (this is neccessary for group settings to be applied)
 - Log back in

-- ```ls /mnt/hgfs/shared```
+- ```ls /mnt/hgfs/```
-- you should see the shared folders from LSU OneDrive. if you don't see the shared folder, run this command in the vmware cli:
+- you should see the "shared" folder from LSU OneDrive. if you don't see the shared folder, run this command in the vmware cli:
-- if bad mount point '/mnt/hgfs/' no such file or directory
+- if nothing prinst or you see "bad mount point '/mnt/hgfs/' no such file or directory"
-- ```mkdir /mnt/hgfs/```
 - ```sudo vmhgfs-fuse .host:/ /mnt/hgfs/ -o allow_other -o uid=1000```
+- Then you should see the folder 'shared' when you type
+- ```ls /mnt/hgfs/```

 - execute in the vmware cli after shared folders are connected:
 - ```sh /mnt/hgfs/shared/scratch_2.sh```

-the above command runs the following script (which is tedious to type):
+the above command runs the following command:
 - ```sudo apt -y install php8.1 php8.1-cli php8.1-common php8.1-curl php8.1-dev php8.1-gd php8.1-imap php8.1-mbstring php8.1-opcache php8.1-xml php8.1-yaml php8.1-zip libapache2-mod-php8.1 php-pgsql php-redis php-xdebug unzip postgresql```

+- select <OK> from the package configuration menu if one appears

 Edit the postgresql.conf file starting at line 687